-In this article, we'll answer common questions about MailChimp and the GDPR.
+In this article, we'll answer common questions about Mailchimp and the GDPR.

-MailChimp offers tools and information as a resource, but we don’t offer legal advice.
+Mailchimp offers tools and information as a resource, but we don’t offer legal advice.
 We recommend you contact your legal counsel to find out how the GDPR affects you.

-Can I collect consent for other tools through MailChimp's GDPR signup forms?
+Can I collect consent for other tools through Mailchimp's GDPR signup forms?

-How can I prove consent?
+How can I demonstrate that I collected consent?

-- Export your list.
+- Export your audience.

-If a contact signed up for your list through a MailChimp-hosted form, you can export your list and review the OPTIN_TIME and OPTIN_IP fields in your exported CSV file.
+OPTIN_IPfields in your exported CSV file.
 These fields contain the date, time, and IP address associated with the signup.

 - Turn on double opt-in.

 You can enable double opt-in, which includes an extra confirmation step that verifies each email address.
-After turning on double opt-in, export your list and review the
+After turning on double opt-in, export your audience and review the

 - Take a screenshot of your signup form.

-How can I use MailChimp features to help comply with the GDPR?
+How can I use Mailchimp features to help comply with the GDPR?

-- Use MailChimp’s GDPR signup forms and double opt-in to collect your contacts.
+- Use Mailchimp’s GDPR signup forms and double opt-in to collect your contacts.

 - Ensure the language in your signup form accurately describes your marketing activities.